Voting Info

 Voting is easy in Greenbrier County!

-Returning voters should confirm their registration and polling location, especially if you’ve moved or haven’t voted recently.
+Returning voters should confirm their registration and polling location, especially if they’ve moved or haven’t voted recently.

 Decide how you prefer to vote – you have options.